Somalia's Transition: The Role of Senior Professionals and Scholars

-Mohamed Gedi Qayad, MD,``MSc, MPH, MSPH.
+Dr. Mohamed Gedi Qayad, MD,``MSc, MPH, MSPH.

 A Medical apidemioligist with the Goergia division of public health, USA, former Vice Chairman of the department of community medicine in the Facult of Medicine in Mogadishu Somalia.

 A CDC fellow in biostatistics and quantitative epidemiology in tuberculoses.

 Experienced in the area of public health for both developing and developed countries and worked as a consultant for WHO Afghanistan

-E. Abdirizak Haji Husein,
+H. E. Abdirizak Haji Husein,

 Prime Minister 1964 to 1967 as an elected MP.